 The DVSA recommend that new drivers undertake a minimum of 40 hours of instruction with a driving instructor and if possible, at least 20 hours of other driving.

 Your driving lessons with Crossroads Driving School, will be geared towards driving safely and not just to passing your Practical Driving Test .

 When you AND your instructor think that you have enough knowledge and experience to pass your test, you can book your Practical Driving Test.
 Be aware that if you book it without consulting your instructor, you may find that he is unavailable on your chosen day and you may have to either use your own vehicle, or find an available instructor at short notice (not easy!!).
-You may have to wait some time for a driving test, even though there are 2 test centres in Cambridge, so occasionally an instructor may encourage you to book your test well in advance.
+You may have to wait some time for a driving test, so occasionally an instructor may encourage you to book your test well in advance.